Zakarialabib/signagesaas/README.md

 - All code is covered by unit and feature tests (`tests/Unit`, `tests/Feature`)
 - Livewire components have dedicated feature tests
-- Accessibility is a first-class concern (see [02-ui-standards-tailwind.mdc](.cursor/rules/02-ui-standards-tailwind.mdc))
+- Accessibility is a first-class concern
 - Run all tests before submitting PRs

 ---